magento/devdocs/guides/v2.0/ext-best-practices/extension-coding/security-performance-data-bp.md

   Be sure to retrieve data from the correct object.
 For example, get SKU data from the Product instead of the Order object.

 ### Avoid raw SQL queries
   Raw SQL queries can lead to potential security vulnerabilities and database portability issues.
-Use data adapter capabilities (Varien_Db_Adapter_Pdo_Mysql by default) to build and execute queries and move all data access code to a resource model.
+Use data adapter capabilities ([`Magento\Framework\DB\Adapter\Pdo\Mysql`]({{site.mage2000url}}lib/internal/Magento/Framework/DB/Adapter/Pdo/Mysql.php){:target="_blank"} by default) to build and execute queries and move all data access code to a resource model.
 Use prepared statements to make sure that queries are safe to execute.

 ### Use well-defined indexes
   Foreign keys should have indexes.
 If you're using a field in a WHERE clause of an SQL query you should have an index on it.
 Such indexes should cover multiple columns based on the queries needed.
 As a general rule of thumb, indexes should be applied to any column named in the WHERE clause of a SELECT query.